City-Syntax/buildings.sg/README.md

 [Buildings.sg](https://buildings.sg) is an open, interactive platform developed by the [City Syntax Lab](https://www.citysyntax.io/) at the National University of Singapore (NUS) for **Urban Building Energy Modeling (UBEM)** and carbon emissions mapping in Singapore.

-The platform combines spatial data with operational and embodied carbon simulations, supported by a full set of EnergyPlus templates for typical building archetypes.
-It allows users to visualize and analyze building-level carbon footprints to identify opportunities for reduction.
+The platform combines spatial data with operational and embodied carbon simulations, supported by a full set of EnergyPlus templates for typical building archetypes in Singapore.
+Users can freely download and customize the (open-source) EnergyPlus templates for their simulations.
+The platform also enables users to visualize and analyze building-level carbon footprints, identifying opportunities for reduction.

 [Buildings.sg](https://buildings.sg) supports Singapore’s Green Plan 2030 by promoting energy-efficient designs, sustainable materials, and low-carbon construction practices.
-You can also download simulation templates for further customization.
+The platform is designed to be scalable and adaptable, making it deployable in any city or municipality with available building and climate data.

 ## 📂 Project Structure